kaylaque/project-discovery-dashboard/README.md

 ## Exploring Parts Registry
 - mysqldump of the parts registry was downloaded from http://parts.igem.org/partsdb/download.cgi?type=parts
 - the sqldump are then converted to sqlite using [mysql2sqlite](https://github.com/techouse/mysql-to-sqlite3)
+- to ease analytics using streamlit, the sqlite file is converted to duckdb
-- the converted sqlite are now available in zenodo: [https://zenodo.org/records/10067040](https://zenodo.org/records/10067040)
+- the converted sqlite and duckdb files are now available in zenodo: [https://zenodo.org/records/10067040](https://zenodo.org/records/10067040)
 - download the zenodo sqlite:
 ```bash
 mkdir -p "data/raw"
 wget -P data/raw https://zenodo.org/records/10067040/files/igem_parts_registry.sqlite
 ```

-## Using metabase to explore sqlite3
-TO DO
+## Notebooks
+- To explore the parts registry database, use: [03_duckdb_parts.ipynb](notebooks/03_duckdb_parts.ipynb)

+## Streamlit
+- Download the duckdb file to `data/processed`
+- Run streamlit with: `streamlit run home.py `

 # Development
 ## Using pre-commits